Using alternative dispute resolution to solve a problem

 You can still take court action if you're unhappy with the decision, but the court will take the ombudsman's decision into account when it makes a decision.

-Traders who offer ADR
+Traders who offer alternative dispute resolution

 Many traders have their own recognised alternative dispute resolution (ADR) schemes.
 Some of these schemes cover: